mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 a romantic mood.
 ```
 ```
-The Golden Spire is the cultural centre of Atlantis and is the Governmental home "under the sea".
+The Golden Spire is the cultural center of Atlantis and is the Governmental home "under the sea".
 The Ghari reservation on the outskirts is the most famous aquatic zoological reserve in the Imperium and several species,